 So who gets to attend the induction?

-Our view is that everyone, whatever their role or position in the company, when they join they attend the induction (yes whether its a new M.D. or new postal clerk).
+Our view is that everyone, whatever their role or position in the company, when they join they attend the induction (yes whether it’s a new M.D. administrator, telesales person or department head).
 This sets a precedent that says the induction is important and not just a nice to have i.e. your induction serves the purpose it is designed for: to prepare people to join your business and learn about its culture, values and mission before they start their role.
-So you need to have the buy-in from the senior leadership team so that there are no exceptions.
+So having buy-in from the senior leadership team means there are no exceptions.

 What’s the recruitment experience, what are the numbers and what’s missing?

-Spend some time working with the people who manage your recruitment, either your HR department or Heads of Department.
+Spend some time working with the people who manage your recruitment and onboarding processes, either your HR department or Heads of Department.
 Look at recruitment numbers over the last six to twelve months, which departments need additional people or replacements in that time and which departments have high attrition.
 How many leave within the first 3-6 months and if you have access to the information, why people leave?

 Useful tip: put the feedback & ideas you get into sections of importance for your induction.